-through the sales ratio analysis the The appraiser, process, reviews neighborhoods/market areas annually.
+the sales The appraiser, through ratio analysis process, reviews the neighborhoods/market areas annually.
 The first phase involves neighborhood ratio studies that compare the recent sales prices of neighborhood properties to the appraised values of the sold properties.
 These ratios provide the appraiser with an excellent means of judging the present level of appraised value and uniformity of the sales.
 The appraiser, based on the sales ratio statistics and designated parameters for valuation update, makes a preliminary decision as to whether the value level in a neighborhood needs to be updated or whether the level of market value in a neighborhood is at an acceptable level.